Santa house

 -turned around

--parked facing the sun light
+-parked facing the sunlight

 -I got out